erwin4d/research_projects/Random_Projections/Improving_RP_with_Marginal_Info/README.md

 # Improving Random Projections with Marginal Information

-Matlab code for computing the MLE of the inner product is put in this folder.
-The code duplicates the code from the paper: "Improving Random Projections Using Marginal Information".
+This is a really cool paper using the likelihood function of bivariate normal to estimate the inner product.
+The relevant paper is included.

+Matlab code is given here to demo this (compute all pairwise observations).
+The relevant functions are as follows

+- li_MLE_IP_demo.m

+This computes the average RMSE of the pairwise inner products for a dataset both using the ordinary method, and Li's method.
+The comparison is shown.

+- cardano_fn.m

-We demonstrate the effectiveness of Li's method for the same dataset.
+This computes the roots of Li's method using Cardano's formula.
+It may error for low values of K.

+- li_vectorized_NR.m

+This computes the roots of Li's method using Newton Raphson.
+It is vectorized.